 All plans are subject to change depending on the needs of the business; therefore, in at number nine, employers want to know that someone can adapt to amendments in plans and will not be fazed by changing environments.

-And lastly, the final slot in the top 10 list is time management.
+And lastly, the final slot in the ‘Top Skills Employers are Looking For’ list is time management.
 Although at the bottom of the list, this skill should not be forgotten.
 It is always impressive if a candidate can showcase they can manage their time effectively, prioritise tasks and work to deadlines.
 Team Leaders or Managers do not have the time and resource to micro manage everyone’s workloads so having people around them that can do this for themselves is incredibly important.